The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases-old/16-sessions-login.md

 <details>

-<summary><strong>Q: A user logs out, but if they copy their session cookie from before logout and manually paste it back into their browser, can they log back in?</strong></summary>
+**<summary>Q: A user logs out, but if they copy their session cookie from before logout and manually paste it back into their browser, can they log back in?</summary>**

 With `cookie-session` (client-side sessions), yes — in theory. `cookie-session` doesn't maintain a server-side session store, so it can't invalidate old cookies.
 Setting `req.session = null` clears the cookie from the browser, but if someone saved the old cookie value, they could manually restore it.